splim2002/ng7project/README.md

     - refer to images '0012' in tutorials folder

 13. Create new module "Home" (with routing)

     - Command to create "Home" module
       > ng g module home --routing

+14. Add new component "Default"(page) to HomeModule

+    - This component will be set as the default page (home page)
+    - Command to create "Default"(page) component in HomeModule
+      > ng g component home/pages/default